xIves/scientific_programming/README.md

 ## GitHub repository
 The course material is available on GitHub.
 To make the material available on your
 local computer and keep it updated, follow the steps below.
+Note that it is assumed that you have a GitHub account.

 **Fork/Clone a GitHub repository and keep the fork/clone up to date**
 ```bash